MonBoza/CapstoneMVP/README.md

 - User profiles
 - A fully functioning forum section with live updates 🤞🏼
-- A calender with events in your area that are sensory friendly.
 - Articles and other resources

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
-Be specific
+Be specific:

+#### Front End:

+- React
+- TypeScript
+- Tailwind CSS
+- React Router
+- React Icons

+#### Back End(Python):

+- Django
+- Django Channels (for real-time events)
+- PyMongo

+#### Or(C#):

+- ASP.NET Core
+- MongoDB.Driver

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

+- A calender with events in your area that are sensory friendly.
+I think I would like to find a web scraper or API that can gather this info based on users location or desired location

+- Interactive Educational Content maybe games to play to help people learn social ques or how to regulate emotions (Link up with Brianca 🙋🏽‍♀️)

+- Make it also a mobile app

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

+- WebSocket for real time messaging figure out a websocket library for C# like Django Channel

 ### Is there anything else you'd like your instructor to know?

+I keep feeling as if I bit off more than I can chew.
+But other than that I think its all sorted